uviclibraries/death-by-powerpoint/topics.md

 - The audience of university makerspace staff, but not education experts for the most part.
 Other audience considerations include age, interestes, cultural references, etc.

-## Key Points to Cover in Your Presentation
-- Key Points so cover: They are highligts in the attached PDF...

 [NEXT STEP: Select a Story to Engage](story.html){: .btn .btn-blue }